Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 - Journal of Systems Science and Systems Engineering (系统科学与系统工程学报)

 **Conference Reviewer**
+- International Conference on Information Processing in Computer-Assisted Interventions (IPCAI), 2026
 - IEEE International Conference on Robotics and Automation (ICRA), 2026
 - IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2025
 - IEEE International Joint Conference on Neural Networks (IJCNN), 2025